KI7MT/wspr-analytics/scala/ConvertCsvParquet/README.md

 * Reads the Original CSV into a Spark DataFrame
 * Creates a Parquet file set
-* Performas a Query Count on Reporters ordered Descending
+* Performas a Query Count on Reporters Ordered Descending
+* Reports Top (10) by spot count
 * The Parquet compression is set to default => "snappy"

 If you re-run the script, you need to remove the previous